gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

     - If coordinates do match up, Buildship will re-establish the project dependency in the underlying model.
     - Eclipse project synchronization is initiated.
 - Closing and re-opening Buildship will re-establish a composite.
-More TBD
+- Substituting a dependency for a project that has been renamed because of deduping
+- Substituting an unresolved dependency for a project in the workspace More TBD

 ### Story - Tooling API provides IdeaProject model for a composite containing multiple Gradle builds